ozibopatricia/MS-EXCEL-PROJ/README.md

 # Data visualization
-1. column chart to represent the total sales by quarters
+1. column chart to represent the average sales by quarters
-2. line chart to represent the products sold by monthp
+2. line chart to represent the products sold by month
 3. bar chart to represent total profit by segment
-4. column to represent sum of discount by month
+4. column to represent discount by top 3 customers
 5. pie chart to represent sales by region
+6. A bar chart to represent total revenue for the years

 # Total sales by quarter
 Qtr4 made the highest sales with $ 875,926.09
 followed by Qtr3 with $ 606,954.95 and Qtr1 made the least amount of sales with $369,668.47